mrtazz/ramrod/README.md

 ## Motivation
-My master's thesis project includes a software which has to run on Windows, Linux and the iPhone.
-I definitely wanted to have an easy-to-use build environemnt.
+My master's thesis project includes a software which has to run on Windows, Unix/Linux and the iPhone.
+I definitely wanted to have an easy-to-use build environment.
 However the build machines include Windows laptops, an old iMac and a FreeBSD server.
 Not all of these are suitable for a whole CI installation and I wanted to be able to easily add new machines.